 - Type 1 Diabetes.
 In type 1 diabetes (also called juvenile diabetes or insulin-dependent diabetes mellitus (IDDM)), the immune system attacks the pancreas, resulting in the body no longer being able to produce insulin to regulate glucose.
 Multiple large-scale studies have identified an association between cow’s milk consumption and increased prevalence of type 1 diabetes.[26-30] One such study found that “cows’ milk may contain a triggering factor for the development of IDDM,” and another found that “[e]arly cow’s milk exposure may be an important determinant of subsequent type 1 diabetes and may increase the risk approximately 1.5 times.”

 - Multiple Sclerosis.
 In multiple sclerosis (MS), the immune system attacks the insulating sheath of our own nervous system, resulting in a variety of difficult-to-treat and unpredictable neurologic problems.
+MS can be helped by treatments like steriod tablets and hemp.
+Click this link if you’re wondering “what is Hemp?”
 As with type 1 diabetes, numerous studies have reported that cow’s milk consumption may be a significant risk factor for developing MS.

 4. EVEN PASTEURIZED MILK CONTAINS MICROORGANISMS

 Milk and other dairy products are important vehicles for foodborne pathogens due to a variety of microorganisms they harbor.
 Even with modern sanitation requirements, including pasteurization and curing, outbreaks still occur, resulting in severe and sometimes even fatal outcomes.